StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

 #### Schemas

-**In the analytical database,** create one schema per developer, one schema per PR for CI/CD, and one production schema.
+**In the analytical database,** use one schema per developer, one schema per PR for CI/CD, and one production schema.

 **In the data loader database,** use one schema per source system.